-- Use 12-volt, deep cycle marine batteries.
-The number of batteries required varies according to the model of your trolling motor.
-Refer to Battery Connection. - As a general rule, deep cycle batteries with a higher amp-hour rating or reserve capacity rating will provide longer run times and better performance. - Install a manual reset circuit breaker in line with the trolling motor positive leads within 1.8 m (6 ft) of the batteries.
+- Install a manual reset circuit breaker in line with the trolling motor positive leads within 1.8 m (6 ft) of the batteries.
 These can be purchased from your local MotorGuide retailer or from www.motorguide.com. - Do not extend the included 10-gauge battery cables more than 1.8 m (6 ft) for a total of 3 m (10 ft).
-If longer battery cables are required, MotorGuide offers accessory 8 mm2 (8-gauge) battery cables. - Use nylock nuts to secure the battery cables to their terminals.
-Using wing nuts to secure the battery cables can cause loose connections.
+If longer battery cables are required, MotorGuide offers accessory 8 mm (8-gauge) battery cables.

-Do not power any depth sounders or fish finders from the trolling motor battery.
+- Use nylock nuts to secure the battery cables to their terminals.
+Using wing nuts to secure the battery cables can cause loose connections. - Do not power any depth finders or fish finders from the trolling motor battery.
 Connecting electronic equipment to the trolling motor batteries can cause electrical interference.
-Any depth sounders or fish finders must be powered from the engine starting or accessory battery.
+Any depth finders or fish finders must be powered from the engine starting or accessory battery.